chocolatey/choco-wiki/CreatePackages.md

  * Your packages repository (__CHOCO_PKG_OWNER_REPO__) is part of a github repo just **ferventcoder/nugetpackages** if your repository is https://github.com/ferventcoder/nugetpackages.
 This is only used for image urls.
  * Your chocolatey automatic packages repository (__CHOCO_AUTO_PKG_OWNER_REPO__) could be the same as your regular packages repository.
 This is also the same as package maintainer (owner) repo.
 This is only used for image urls.

-Now whenever you want to create a new package you just open a command line and navigate to your packages repository source code folder (or install stexbar `cinst stexbar` and just hit Ctrl+M from explorer).
+Now whenever you want to create a new package you just open a command line and navigate to your packages repository source code folder (or install stexbar `choco install stexbar` and just hit Ctrl+M from explorer).

 ```cmd
  warmup templateName packageName